Frequently Asked Questions

 South Amelia Island 2021 Beach Renourishment

-SAISSA currently is pursuing a third maintenance beach renourishment of the South Amelia Island Shore Stabilization Project (SAISSP).
-This renourishment will
+SAISSA has successfully completed a third maintenance beach renourishment of the South Amelia Island Shore Stabilization Project (SAISSP).
+This renourishment:

-SAISSA, along with its project partners -- Nassau County, Florida, and the Florida Park Service -- has received a draft permit from the Florida Department of Environmental Protection (FDEP).
-The final FDEP Permit is expected to be issued March 20, 2021 (approx.).
-We expect the U.S. Army Corps of Engineers (USACE) permit to be issued shortly thereafter.
-SAISSA currently is planning to perform the beach renourishment in the spring/summer months of 2021.
+SAISSA, along with its project partners -- Nassau County, Florida, and the Florida Park Service -- received a permit from the Florida Department of Environmental Protection (FDEP) and a U.S. Army Corps of Engineers (USACE) permit.
+SAISSA completed the beach renourishment in the spring of 2022.

 By design, beach nourishment projects are intended to be soft, or sacrificial, solutions to beach erosion.
 Sand placed for beach nourishment is expected to erode over time and be replaced periodically through renourishment.
 SAISSA’s first project, the initial beach restoration, was constructed in 1994.
 The first maintenance renourishment was conducted eight years later in 2002.
 The second maintenance renourishment was constructed nine years later in 2011.
-The third maintenance renourishment is planned for 2021, ten years after the last project.
-Over the 27-year life of the project, the time between renourishments, referred to as the renourishment interval, has lengthened from eight to ten years.
+The third maintenance renourishment has been completed in early 2022, just over ten years after the last project.
+During the 27-year life of the project, the time between renourishments, referred to as the renourishment interval, has lengthened from eight to ten years.